 A stay at Hurstwood Hall is complemented by the unique and spacious bedrooms with Egyptian cotton bedding on super king size beds and Penhaligon’s toiletries.

-Hurstwood Hall offers a unique luxurious bed and breakfast experience with lunchtime and evening meals available for residents on request.
+Hurstwood Hall offers a unique luxurious bed and breakfast experience.

 Hurstwood Hall is non-smoking throughout